readytowork-org/nest-backend-skeleton/docs/README.md

 1. Clone the repository
 2. Copy `.env.example` to `.env` and configure your environment variables
-3. Install dependencies: `pnpm install`
+3. Install dependencies: `yarn install`
-4. Generate Prisma client: `pnpm prisma:generate`
+4. Generate Prisma client: `yarn prisma:generate`
-5. Run database migrations: `pnpm prisma:migrate:dev`
+5. Run database migrations: `yarn prisma:migrate:dev`
-6. Start the development server: `pnpm start:dev`
+6. Start the development server: `yarn start:dev`

 The API documentation is available at `http://localhost:3000/api` when the server is running.